BradySmith1019/dataviscourse-pr-soccertrends/README.md

 Overall, we feel like our visualization is pretty straight forward and easy to use.
 The only thing that may not be clear right off is that when you first load the visualization it is a fairly large visualizaion and therefore if you do not scroll down you may miss the selected country infobox and the selected country line chart.
-If you would like more specifics about the visualizaiton please read the visualization description below.
+If you would like more specifics about the visualizaiton please read the visualization description below then the repository description below this explains what each part of the repository is doing.

 Visualization Description: